timmytune/Rave-go/README.md

 }
 ```
-A sample initiate call is:
+A sample charge call is:

 ```
     payload := rave.CardChargeData{